OmriNaor/Linux-Shell/README.md

 ## Remarks:

-- Arguments for the Echo command written inside quote marks will be treated as a single argument and printed in the exactly the same way.
+- Arguments for the Echo command written inside quote marks will be treated as a single argument and printed in the exactly same way.
 This also means any character written inside quote marks as a part of the echo command will NOT be treated as a special character and will be printed to the screen.
 - Users may not use more than ten arguments for each command (the command is also counted as an argument).
 - The `cd` command is not supported and may not be used.